 For this study, we used data from the University of Padova, which is one of the ten largest public institutions in the country, and also one of the oldest and most prestigious in Europe.
-It is highly multidisciplinary, with courses covering all the study fields and thus it is therefore very unlikely that our results reflect differences in the nature of programmes offered at this one institution, and this point is essential to the external validity of our estimates.
+It is highly multidisciplinary3.
+Students were enrolled in 81 different courses, covering all the main study fields.
+It is therefore very unlikely that our results reflect differences in the nature of programmes offered at this one institution, and this point is essential to the external validity of our estimates (see also Clerici et al. 2013).